 It’s a bummer when your partner can’t enjoy the same foods you can due to a food allergy.
 Of course, depending on the type of allergy, that doesn’t mean YOU can’t enjoy a certain ingredient.

-Similar to my advice for previous issues in this post focus on the common ground first.
-If you have overlapping tastes and preferences for certain ingredients, start there and THEN customize based on individual needs.
+Again, the best thing to do is here is to focus on what you do have in common.
+If you have overlapping tastes and preferences for certain ingredients, start there and then customize based on individual needs.

 For example, if your partner is lactose intolerant and you love cheese, you can make a pasta dish or mac and cheese and divide the recipe in half.
 Then use a dairy-free cheese alternative for one half and regular cheese for the other.